chermehdi/go-egor/README.md

 Once all the files are filled according to their purpose, you can start running your batch test using

+- Run the batch test:

 ```
-egor batch run --tests=10
+egor batch run --tests=100
 ```

-the parameter `--tests` tells egor how many times it should run your code, a `100` is a good start.
+the parameter `--tests` tells egor how many times it should run your code, a `100` is a good start (and it's the default).

 If you can't find a failing testcase after this, you can increase the `--tests` parameter, or change the generation strategy, (ex: try bigger